+Common stock offered.....
+Common stock to be outstanding after this offering.....

+.....
+5,000,000 shares

-Common stock offered Common stock to be outstanding after this offering 5,000,000 shares 19,483,032 shares, including an estimated 1,111,111 shares which Healtheon/WebMD has agreed to purchase directly from us in a separate private sale that will close concurrently with this offering, or 20,233,032 shares if the underwriters Use of proceeds exercise their over-allotment option in full.
+19,483,032 shares, including 1,111,111 shares which Healtheon/WebMD has agreed to purchase directly from us in a separate private sale that will close concurrently with this offering, or 20,233,032 shares if the underwriters exercise their over-allotment option in full.
 This amount does not include 5,606,223 shares subject to warrants and outstanding options issued under our stock option plans or 6,029,075 shares reserved for issuance pursuant to options we may issue under our stock option and stock purchase plans.

+Use of proceeds.....

-The net proceeds from this offering (without exercise of the over-allotment option) and the concurrent private sale are estimated to be approximately \$50.9 million and will be used for general corporate purposes, including working capital, sales and Risk factors marketing expenses, payments to content and distribution partners and possible acquisitions.
+The net proceeds from this offering (without exercise of the over-allotment option) and the concurrent private sale will be approximately \$50.9 million and will be used for general corporate purposes, including working capital, sales and marketing expenses, payments to content and distribution partners and possible acquisitions.
 See "Use of Proceeds."
 See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-Nasdaq National Market symbol HSTM